dotnet/docs/docs/standard/io/pipelines.md

 * The first argument determines how much memory was consumed.
 * The second argument determines how much of the buffer was observed.

 Marking data as consumed means that the pipe can return the memory to the underlying buffer pool.
 Marking data as observed controls what the next call to `PipeReader.ReadAsync` does.
 Marking everything as observed means that the next call to `PipeReader.ReadAsync` won't return until there's more data written to the pipe.
-Any other value will make the next call to `PipeReader.ReadAsync` return immediately with the unobserved data.
+Any other value will make the next call to `PipeReader.ReadAsync` return immediately with the observed *and* unobserved data, but data that has already been consumed.

 ### Read streaming data scenarios